isomerpages/moe-unitypri/_parents-matter/Mode of Communication.md

 permalink: /parents-matter/mode-of-communication/permalink/
 description: ""
 ---
 Regular and open communication between the school and parents will help us achieve our common aim in providing an enriching educational experience for our children.
-The school will keep you informed of important matters regularly through letters sent **via PG** **to the stated guardian** (as indicated in the Student Details Report).
+The school will keep you informed of important matters regularly through letters sent **via PG to the stated guardian** (as indicated in the Student Details Report).
 You can also access these letters

-a.
-Student Handbook
+**a.
+Student Handbook**
 * The Student Handbook is another means of communication between parents and teachers.
 * You may write short notes in the handbook addressed to the teacher concerned.
 Please remind your child to show the teacher the note you have written.

-b.
-Contacting or Meeting Teachers
+**b.
+Contacting or Meeting Teachers**

 * You may email the teachers on any matter concerning your child.
-For school-based concerns, you may send your email to the following email address: **_unity\__**[**_ps@moe.edu.sg_**](mailto:ups@moe.edu.sg).
+For school-based concerns, you may send your email to the following email address: [unity_ps@moe.edu.sg](unity_ps@moe.edu.sg)

 * For parents who need to see the teachers, please make an appointment with them to ensure their availability before coming to school to alleviate inconvenience caused.
 You may write a short note in the Student Handbook requesting for an appointment with the teacher/s concerned. **Visitors with no prior appointment will be turned away.**
 * **Kindly do not venture beyond the General Office when you are in the school.** Your cooperation will help us maintain a safe and secure environment for your children.